aishwaryashetty123/Data-analyst-Emergence/README.md

 ## Dashboard explanation

 * The dashboard contains monthly MRR, Customer churn rate and Revenue churn rate on the left with a 'month' filter to select all or some months.
-* On bar graphs on the right show the overall funnel analysis by source.
+* The bar graphs on the right show the overall funnel analysis by source.

 ## Assumptions & Limitations